flaviomdutra/api-solid-nodejs/README.md

     - `build`: Compiles the TypeScript code to JavaScript.
     - `test`: Runs the project tests.
     - `test:watch`: Runs the project tests in watch mode.
+    - `test:coverage`: Runs the project tests and generates a coverage report.

     To start the server in development mode, run:
     ```bash